adamlacasse/gitSlacked4awl/README.md

 # GitSlacked

-A GitHub and Slack console for instructors
+A GitHub and Slack console for instructors and managers

 by Steven Howard, Robert Helm, and Adam LaCasse